Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 September 2024 19.44.37 UTC
+- WIB: Minggu, 29 September 2024 20.26.22 UTC
-- WITA: Minggu, 29 September 2024 20.44.37 UTC
+- WITA: Minggu, 29 September 2024 21.26.22 UTC
-- WIT: Minggu, 29 September 2024 21.44.37 UTC
+- WIT: Minggu, 29 September 2024 22.26.22 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: motivational
+Kategori: technology